Home Table of Contents Continue Your Thoughts Portrait Gallery Links

 "And it looks like we still really are The Charmed Ones," Shannen said, smiling.

-It was early afternoon when Stuart found himself outside the gates of Ray-Art Studios in Canoga Park in The Valley.
-After coming back from 1998, when they saved Connie Burge from Dalios and stayed at Alyssa’s house, he had written down Alyssa's address.
-Not that he imagined he would ever forget it.
-But in the suddenness of their being taken from The Manor he had left the paper with the address behind.
-And indeed, somehow he had forgotten where she lived.
-Was it something the yellow light did to him that made him forget it?
+It was early afternoon when Stuart found himself outside the gates of Ray‑Art Studios in Canoga Park in The Valley.
+After coming back from 1998, when they had saved Connie Burge from Dalios and stayed at Alyssa's house, he had written down the address of the studio.
+And indeed, he had forgotten about everything that had happened since the day he had saved Alyssa's life and that the yellow light had transported him, with her, to the Charmed‑modified world.

 "I told you half an hour ago you can't come in," the lobby guard said.

-"But you don't understand," Stuart said to her, “I have to see Phoebe.
-I mean, Alyssa."
+"But you don't understand," Stuart said to her, “I don't know what's happened to me.
+Someone in the studio will know.
+Maybe...
+Alyssa Milano."

 "All of her fans want to see her," the guard replied.
 "Go watch Charmed on TV."